The starting salary for this role is £46,634 per annum, working 36 hours per week.

 We are currently seeking an Assistant Team Manager (qualified Social Worker or Occupational Therapist) to join our team.

 You will be an excellent communicator and demonstrate the skills and ability to manage and support the day to day running of a busy, dynamic team, effectively prioritising daily challenges and expectations.
-You will be confident in making sound decisions that respond flexibly and quickly to changing needs in a dynamic team.
-You will be able to develop effective partnership relationships with individuals, carers and families and positive relationships with our partner agencies in health, education, and children’s social care.
+You will be confident in making sound decisions, responding flexibly and quickly to changing needs in a dynamic team.
+You will be able to develop effective partnership relationships with individuals, carers and families, as well as positive relationships with our partner agencies in health, education, and children’s social care.